papay0/lifegorithms.com/src/pages/review-2020/index.md

 ![Hawaii Dog](./hawaii-dog.png)

 Almost everyday, I was going to the beach to watch the sunset.
 My level of happiness around the beach and surfing was very high!!
-I hiked, rented a scooter, did my first skydiving jump, so beautiful! ([video](https://www.youtube.com/watch?v=YSLpYZO9cDU))
+I hiked, rented a scooter, did my first skydiving jump: so beautiful! ([video](https://www.youtube.com/watch?v=YSLpYZO9cDU))

 ![Hawaii Skydiving](./hawaii-skydiving.png)